-Goal 1, Action 1: Targeted Academic Support Programs-The Prevention and Intervention department will continue to provide supports to school sites in the implementation of a multi-tiered system of support to build site capacity and ensure that students have access to additional more intense supports when they do not master essential learning standards.
-This also includes support for gifted and advanced learners who need differentiated support to be successful.
-Providing this academic support in conjunction with strong initial instruction will result in increased numbers of students mastering essential standards as they progress to the next grade level, with principally focused attention on closing the achievement gap for ELL, LI and FY students.
-This will help maintain very high state assessment results and very high graduation rates and enable staff to target support to students targeting identified sub-groups that are not performing with their grade level peers.
-Data from the 2021-22 STAR Renaissance ELA/Literacy and Math assessments show English learners showing growth (ELA/Literacy from 36.4% to 44% and Math 80% to 82%), after a year of no state testing in 2019-20 although there is still a significant achievement gap for this subgroup.
-Similarly, EL and LI students have high graduation rates (92% and 93% respectively).
+Goal 1, Action 1: Targeted Academic Support Programs-The Prevention and Intervention department provides supports to school sites in the implementation of a multi-tiered system of support to build site capacity and ensure that students have access to additional and more intensive supports when they do not master essential learning standards.
+Providing this academic support in conjunction with strong initial instruction allows increased numbers of students to master essential standards as they progress to the next grade level, with principally focused attention on closing the achievement gap for ELL, LI and FY students.
+This helps maintain very high state assessment results and high graduation rates and enables staff to target support to students targeting identified sub-groups that are not performing with their grade level peers.
+The need for this continued action was determined from 2022-23 STAR Renaissance ELA/Literacy and Math assessments that show English learners need more support to close the achievement gap, as evidenced by a drop in performance on the STAR Renaissance local indicator from the 2021-22 school year (from 26% to 20%) and Math (81% to 71%).
+Comparison data between local and state indicators shows disparate data, with 2021-22 state assessments indicating that English learners are performing at the high level (+35.3 points above standard) in English Language Arts and Math (+34.8 points above standard).
+As state indicators come back online, it will be beneficial to use consistent performance data for comparable progress monitoring to evaluate effectiveness.
+Finally, ELL and LI students have medium to high graduation rates (88% and 92% respectively) compared to our "all student" category (94.5%) on the CA Dashboard, which indicates we have continued work to do in this area.